Bachmann1234/marshmallow-polyfield/README.rst

 The secret to this field is that you need to define two functions.
 One to be used when serializing, and another for deserializing.
 These functions take in the raw value and return the schema to use.

-An example can be seen in `tests/shapes.py` in `shape_schema_disambiguation`

 This field should support the same properties as other Marshmallow fields.
-I have worked with `required` `allow_none` and `many`.
+I have worked with *required* *allow_none* and *many*.

-Below is an example schema using this field.
+Below is an example.
+For the full context check out the tests.

 .. code:: python